OS-Copilot/OS-Copilot/README.md

 }
 ```

-5. **Change the base url of tool_request_util.py:** FRIDAY use [friday/core/tool_request_util.py](friday/core/tool_request_util.py) to request to your api tools.
+5. **Change the base url of tool_request_util.py:** FRIDAY utilizes the script located at [friday/core/tool_request_util.py](friday/core/tool_request_util.py) to interface with your API tools.
+After deploying your APIs, make sure to update the base URL in this file to match your API server's URL.
-So after you deploy the apis, change the base url of that file to the url of your api server:
 ```python
 import requests
 class ToolRequestUtil: